starkshivam003/CS670-CRYPTOGRAPHIC-TECHNIQUES-FOR-PRIVACY-PRESERVATION/README.md

     - The performance of both protocols is dominated by the number of secure multiplications.
 The online phase is extremely fast, involving only lightweight arithmetic and a constant number of communication rounds per multiplication.
     - The main difference lies in the setup and trust model.
 The additive scheme requires a dedicated, trusted dealer for preprocessing, but the online phase only involves two parties.
 The replicated scheme distributes trust among three parties and does not require a separate dealer, but all three parties must participate in every multiplication.
 For high-latency networks, the number of rounds is the main bottleneck, making both protocols very efficient for the online phase.

-# CS670 Assignment 2: Distributed Point unctions (DPF)
+# CS670 Assignment 2: Distributed Point Functions (DPF)